adamlevit70/CupheadDarkSoulsMod/README.md

 - Only 1 Weapon in levels that are not plane.
 - Gives an S grade on every successful level.
 - Works on the newest version of Cuphead, including DLC levels.

+### Known Issues:

+- When two players are playing, the "try again" screen doesn't appear after they die.